 - Make clear that "softening" the policy to "opt-in" is pointless.
 All institutions without opt-out policies already have opt-in policies.
 Faculty at schools without policies may always opt in to the practice of making their work (green or gold) OA.

 - Make clear that the waiver option also gives publishers the right to require a waiver as a condition of publication.
 Hence, publishers who decide that publishing authors bound by an OA policy is too risky, or that the costs exceed the benefits, may protect themselves at will simply by requiring waivers.
 Moreover, they may protect themselves without refusing to publish faculty bound by OA policies.
 Hence, faculty who worry about the policy's effect on certain favorite publishers, such as society publishers, needn't paternalize those publishers by voting down a proposed policy.
 Instead they should understand that the policy already gives those publishers the means to protect themselves, if they feel the need to do so.
 (Few, by the way, feel the need to do so; the number is in the low single digits at Harvard and MIT.)

 - Faculty who want to take an extra step to protect certain publishers should explain to them how the waiver option enables them to protect themselves.
-Some publishers may not understand that.
+Some publishers may not already understand that.
 In our experience, publishers who object to university OA policies either assume that all such policies are unwaivable, or do not take the waiver option into account.